olcf/hands-on-with-summit/challenges/Basic_Unix_Vim/README.md

 Once in Normal Mode, you can save by typing on your keyboard `:w`.
-These characters won't appear in the main text but will appear in the bottom left. `:w` is the command for Vim to 'write' the file to disk, thus savimng the file.
+These characters won't appear in the main text but will appear in the bottom left. `:w` is the command for Vim to 'write' the file to disk, thus saving the file.

 ![screenshot showing :w](images/screenshot_showing_w.png)